Ilario Pantano: Witnesses

-Navy Corpsman George Gobles was present but did not witness the danger Lieutenant Pantano reported, because he was looking outwards, as ordered.
+Navy Corpsman George Gobles was present but did not witness the danger Pantano reported, because he was looking outwards, as ordered.
 He later stated when he turned back he saw the Iraqis trying to run away.
 Sergeant Coburn is reported to have said "As soon as I turned my back, Lt.
 Pantano opened [fire] with approximately 45 rounds."
 Pantano's defense counsels have said they believe that Sergeant Daniel Coburn's account should not be given any credit, because he was disgruntled, having been demoted recently by Pantano.

-Sergeant Coburn gave several interviews to the media after being ordered not to do so by a superior officer.
+Coburn gave several interviews to the media after being ordered not to do so by a superior officer.
 A report by the officer investigating the claims found "a great deal of discrepancies and conflicting testimony given by Sgt.
 Coburn", and noted that he might have been prompted to make his allegations by his numerous poor performance reports.

 In his testimony at Pantano's hearing, Corporal "O" described interviewing the two captives.
 He described seeing the vehicle being searched by other Marines, including the removal of its seats.
 He described seeing the corpses of the captives, following the shooting, face down, with the heads and torsos in the vehicle and their knees resting on the ground, as if Pantano shot the captives in the back while they were kneeling facing the vehicle.
 Corporal "O" described the sight as "weird".

 In his closing arguments, Pantano's lawyer argued the following as justification for the killings:

 What you have to remember is you can't import civilian standards into a combat situation.
 This isn't Chicago.
 This is Iraq, Indian country....